Julietbobo/Layoffs-Data-Exploration/README.md

 insert into layoffs1 select*from layoff;
 ```

 - Then wrote a query to remove duplicates.
-I achived this by creating an extra row column for row numbers and used  the row_number() window function to identify rows with a row number of greater than and delete them since they would be duplicates.
+I achieved this by creating an extra row column for row numbers and used  the row_number() window function to identify rows with a row number of greater than 1 and delete them since they would be duplicates.

 ```
 alter table layoffs1 add column row_num int;